mail2chromium/Android-Native-Development-For-WebRTC/README.md

  # NDK and JNI Workaround:

 To put it simply, NDK is an extension toolkit developed by JNI.

-It uses NDK to compile corresponding local [static or shared libraries](https://stackoverflow.com/questions/2649334/difference-between-static-and-shared-libraries) that can be run for different mobile devices `(ARM, x86 ...)`.
+It uses NDK to compile corresponding local [static or shared libraries](https://stackoverflow.com/questions/2649334/difference-between-static-and-shared-libraries) that can be run for different mobile devices (`ARM, x86 ...`).
 In order to improve the sorting efficiency and use `C/C ++` in android, here are different steps for this process are:

-1. SDK development (write java code, write code containing native keywords to start JNI)([Native Methods](http://journals.ecs.soton.ac.uk/java/tutorial/native/index.html)) -->
+1. SDK development (write java code, write code containing native keywords to start JNI)([Native Methods](http://journals.ecs.soton.ac.uk/java/tutorial/native/index.html))

-2. JNI development (according to the JNI coding specification, write a local interaction with java Code, the role is to talk about the `C/C++` data type conversion into Java can recognize) -->
+2. JNI development (according to the JNI coding specification, write a local interaction with java Code, the role is to talk about the `C/C++` data type conversion into Java can recognize)

-3. `C/C++` development (write business logic, or call the local API or library provided by the NDK to complete the development of specific functions) -->
+3. `C/C++` development (write business logic, or call the local API or library provided by the NDK to complete the development of specific functions)

-4. NDK compilation ( Write the .mk file, compile and debug, modify the .mk file, and optimize the compilation results for the specific platform (ARM / X86) --> SDK compilation and packaging.
+4. NDK compilation ( Write the .mk file, compile and debug, modify the .mk file, and optimize the compilation results for the specific platform (ARM / X86)

+5. SDK compilation and packaging.